-- 5.6.1 Farming is the principal land use in Dartmoor National Park and is also one of its largest employers.
-Over the lifetime of this Local Plan, the industry is likely to be effected by an ageing workforce, changing consumer habits, Brexit and wage pressures.
-Adding new business activities through diversification can help build resilience into existing farming businesses and in the process safeguard the National Park's Special Qualities. - 5.6.2 This policy permits the following types of farm diversification to occur on established and active farms: - small-scale development, including construction of new buildings for a range of commercial uses, such as farm shops, offices, education, and campsites; and - conversion of suitable redundant historic buildings to holiday lets or one dwelling for occupation by a Local Person. - 5.6.3 This policy is only intended to support established and active farms, not lifestyle or hobby farms.
-Where there is uncertainty, applicants will be required to submit a business plan demonstrating that before and after diversification: - the farm supports at least one full-time agricultural worker; and - the business' total agricultural receipts are at least 40% of the total gross receipts (i.e. before costs and taxes) in the most recent financial year. - 5.6.4 Proposals for new buildings will be carefully assessed to ensure they are: clustered with existing building groups; of an appropriate scale; and are sensitively sited relative to the existing farmstead. - 5.6.5 The conversion of historic buildings will be assessed against Strategic Policy 2.7.
-On farmsteads the building's location will be presumed sustainable for the purposes of part 2b of Policy 2.7.
+- 5.6.2 This policy permits the following types of farm diversification to occur on established and active farms: - small-scale development, including construction of new buildings for a range of commercial uses, such as farm shops, offices, education, and campsites; and - conversion of suitable redundant historic buildings to holiday lets or one dwelling for occupation by a Local Person. - 5.6.3 This policy is only intended to support established and active farms, not lifestyle or hobby farms.
+Where there is uncertainty, applicants will be required to submit a business plan demonstrating that before and after diversification: - the farm supports at least one full-time agricultural worker; and - the business' total agricultural receipts48 are at least 40% of the total gross receipts (i.e. before costs and taxes) in the most recent financial year. - 5.6.4 Proposals for new buildings will be carefully assessed to ensure they are: clustered with existing building groups; of an appropriate scale; and are sensitively sited relative to the existing farmstead. - 5.6.5 The conversion of historic buildings will be assessed against Strategic Policy 2.7.
+On farmsteads the building's location will be presumed sustainable for the purposes of part 2b of this policy.
 However, proposals for high impact uses, such as residential or holiday-lets, will still need to demonstrate less harmful uses are unviable through a business plan (not marketing evidence) and that works will be sympathetic.

-Isolated buildings are less likely to be appropriate for conversion because of their sensitive character, setting and surroundings, buildings on farmsteads are generally more suitable.

-- 5.6.6 To support farm diversification and successional farming this policy allows the conversion of a suitable redundant historic building (as assessed against Strategic Policy 2.7) to a dwelling.
+Isolated buildings are less likely to be appropriate for conversion because of their sensitive character, setting and surroundings, buildings on farmsteads are generally more suitable. - 5.6.6 To support farm diversification and successional farming this policy allows the conversion of a suitable redundant historic building (as assessed against Strategic Policy 2.7) to a dwelling.
 A maximum of one dwelling per farm holding is allowed and it must remain tied to the enterprise.
 Where no redundant historic buildings suitable for conversion exist, Policy 3.10 provides an alternative approach for creating additional accommodation through a residential annexe.
 Only one of these policies can be pursued on any farm holding.
 This means that where new accommodation is permitted under one policy it will not then be permitted under the other. - 5.6.7 Any conversion or new build proposed must be of a high quality design and in the case of historic structures minimise its impact on a building's or other asset's significance.
 Residential and holiday let uses will often have a high impact and there will be occasions where a conversion or new build is not possible due to the adverse impact on the historic environment. - 5.6.8 New business activities and dwellings must be kept associated with and support the main farm business.
 To prevent businesses being sold separately, or severed, it may be necessary to tie the proposed use to the agricultural business and/or holding through condition or legal agreement.
 For new dwellings, there is a significant threat of severance, whereby the dwelling is sold separately from the farm land and enterprise.
 New dwellings will therefore only be granted permission subject to an anti-severance obligation: a legal agreement tying them to the agricultural holding. - 5.6.9 Permission to vary the land associated with an anti-severance obligation will not be unreasonably withheld.
 To allow flexibility for future business needs a portion (for example 25%) of the applicant's land holding at the time planning permission is sought, may also be left untied.
 In both circumstances the tied land must be sufficient to ensure the business' future viability.